What is a cataract?

 - Having trouble seeing well at night, or needing more light when you read

 - Seeing bright colors as faded or yellow instead

 When you have a cataract, your eye’s naturally clear lens is cloudy.
 Eventually your vision will be hazy and blurry.
 The only way to remove a cataract is with surgery.

 During cataract surgery, your eye surgeon will remove your eye’s cloudy natural lens.
-Then he or she will replace it with a clear artificial lens.
 This new lens is called an intraocular lens (or IOL).
 When you decide to have cataract surgery, your doctor will talk with you about IOLs and how they work.

 Call Us: 580.332.1880

 For more information or to schedule an appointment, please call us today!